Skip to main content

 1. Click the Apple menu.

-3. From the Dictation tab, you can change the following settings:
+4. In the Dictation section, you can change the following settings:

-• Microphone: Click the pop-up menu below the microphone icon, then choose a microphone.
+• Microphone source: Click the pop-up menu below the microphone icon, then choose a microphone.
 If you choose Automatic, your Mac listens to the device you’re most likely to use for keyboard dictation.

-• Dictation: Turn keyboard dictation on and off.
+• Shortcut: You can change the keyboard shortcut to turn voice dictation on and off.

-4. Once you have turned on Dictation or pressed the shortcut to enable Dictation, the following prompt will appear asking if you want to enable dictation.
-Tap OK to proceed.
+1. Once you have turned on Dictation or pressed the shortcut to enable Dictation, the following prompt will appear asking if you want to enable dictation.
+Tap ‘Enable’ to proceed.
+A cropped screenshot of a dialog box asking the user if they want to enable dictation.

-Siri allows users to type in their requests instead of speaking to them.
-However, Siri will still listen for voice input when activated from a headset.
+Apple Intelligence (on compatible macOS devices) and Siri allows users to type in their requests instead of speaking to them.
+Apple Intelligence has this feature by default, for devices not supported by Apple Intelligence, or, if it is turned off, Type to Siri needs to be manually turned on.
+Siri will still listen for voice input when activated from a headset regardless of this setting.

 Enable Type to Siri